 Say hello to our little friend, Monsieur Hedgehog.

-Unfortunately, this little guy didn’t appear comfortable with our presence.
-The longer we watched him, the more he appeared to shrink into himself, though he didn’t actually ball up, and he just looked scared.
+This little nugget definitely didn’t appear comfortable with our presence.
+The longer we watched him, the more he appeared to shrink into himself.
+Though he didn’t actually ball up, he just looked scared.

-So we snapped a couple of photos and left him in peace for the night to help us rid our place of pesky insects.
+We snapped a couple of photos and left him in peace for the night.

 We’ll continue to let him do his thing in our yard, and he’s welcome to help us rid our property of pesky insects.
 Hopefully our yard will continue to offer him a safe haven from the dangers of the nearby road.

 We’re looking forward to seeing many more hedgehogs in Switzerland while we live here!

 Hedgehogs are common in Europe, but they’re facing increasing threats from cars, pesticides, and human activities like mowing grassy areas.

 To help them, an amazing retired engineer and doctor’s assistant have created the largest hedgehog sanctuary in Switzerland.
 They now take in an average of one hedgehog every day and provide round the clock care until these hedgehogs can be returned to the wild.